Corporate Governance Statement

 There is a clear separation of the roles of Chief Executive Officer and Non-Executive Chairman:

-• The Chairman is responsible for overseeing the running of the Board, ensuring that no individual or group dominates the Board’s decision-making and ensuring the Non-Executive Directors are properly briefed on matters.
-The Chairman has overall responsibility for corporate governance matters and chairs the Nomination Committee.
+- The Chairman is responsible for overseeing the running of the Board, making sure that no individual or group dominates the Board’s decision-making and seeing that Non-Executive Directors are properly briefed.
+The Chairman is responsible for corporate governance overall and chairs the Nomination Committee.

-• The Chief Executive Officer has the responsibility for implementing the strategy of the Board and managing the day-to-day business activities.
+- The Chief Executive Officer is responsible for implementing the strategy of the Board and managing day-to-day business activities.

-• The Company Secretary is responsible for ensuring that Board procedures are followed and applicable rules and regulations are complied with.
+- The Company Secretary is responsible for making sure the Board follows its procedures and sticks to rules and regulations.

-The Board meets at least nine times each year in accordance with its scheduled meeting calendar.
-Prior to the start of each financial year, a schedule of dates for that year’s Board meetings is compiled to align as far as reasonably practicable with the Group’s financial calendar on the one hand and its trading calendar on the other, while also ensuring an appropriate spread of meetings across the financial year.
-This may be supplemented by additional meetings as and when required.
+The Board meets at least nine times a year in line with its meeting calendar.
+Before the start of each financial year, we arrange this schedule to match the Group’s financial calendar and trading calendar as closely and possible, while also spreading meetings across the financial year as much as we can.
+We might hold extra meetings as and when we need to.

 The Board has established Audit & Risk, Remuneration and Nomination Committees with formally delegated duties and responsibilities.
-The Terms of Reference for each of the Committees can be found here.
+The Terms of Reference for each are here.

-A summary of the work of the Audit & Risk Committee undertaken (in the year ended 31 March 2018) is set out in the Audit & Risk Committee Report on pages 44 to 46 of GBG’s Annual Report 2018 and can be found here.
+A summary of the Audit & Risk Committee’s work in the year ended 31 March 2020 is in the Audit & Risk Committee Report.

-A summary of the work of the Nomination Committee undertaken (in the year ended 31 March 2018) is set out in the Nomination Committee Report on pages 47 of GBG’s Annual Report 2018 and can be found here.
+A summary of the Nomination Committee’s work in the year ended 31 March 2020 is in the Nomination Committee Report.

-A summary of the work of the Remuneration Committee undertaken (in the year ended 31 March 2018) is set out in the Remuneration Committee Report on pages 48 to 49 of GBG’s Annual Report 2018 and can be found here.
+A summary of the Remuneration Committee’s work in the year ended 31 March 2020 is in the Remuneration Committee Report.

-GBG’s main form of communication with shareholders is through the Annual Report and Accounts, full year and half-year announcements, the AGM and GBG Investor Roadshows.
+Our main ways of communicating with shareholders are the Annual Report and Accounts, full-year and half-year announcements, the AGM and GBG Investor Roadshows.

-GBG’s financial reports and AGM Notices (for the past five years) can be found here.
+You can read our financial reports and AGM Notices for the past five years on our website here.